pgScorpio/autobuild-sound-redesign/FIRST-BIG-THING-ON-SETTINGS.md

 Future improvements:

-main should only read the --server commandline parameter all others should be read by CCLientSettings/CServerSettings.
+main should only read the --server and --nogui commandline parameters all others should be read by a CCommandlineOptions class.

 Better solution for notifiers:
     Get/Set functions in Settings class and the Set functions should emit the "Changed" notifier from Settings.
     In this way we don't need separate notifiers from Dialogs and RPC.